-We all have THOSE people in our lives…the one’s we dread to see the one’s who know exactly how to trigger our shame responses and basically make our lives miserable.
+We all have THOSE people in our lives…the ones we dread to see the ones who know exactly how to trigger our shame responses and make our lives miserable.

 Here are a few of my tips for Decreasing Drama in Your Life.

 You Don’t Have to Engage.
-Remember…just because someone baits you or encourages you to pick up the drama ball and run with it.
+Remember just because someone baits you or encourages you to pick up the drama ball and run with it.
 You don’t have to.
-You can stop drama in it’s tracks simply by not engaging with it.
-Easier said that done, yes.
+You can stop drama in its tracks simply by not engaging with it.
+Easier said than done, yes.
 But very helpful in ending the drama cycle.

 Boundaries, Boundaries Boundaries.
 Have someone who regularly causes drama in your life?
 Know someone who always talks about you to other people?
-Have a friend who isn’t really supportive and would rather shame you than support you?
+Have a friend who isn’t supportive and would rather shame you than support you?
 Set a boundary and hold it.
-We keep drama filled people in our lives because they add a sense of flare, or we have been friends for a long time or we HAVE to because they are family.
+We keep drama filled people in our lives because they add a sense of flair, or we have been friends for a long time, or we HAVE to because they are family.
 If you have tried to decrease the drama with certain people than it is time to set a boundary.
-One of my favorite principles is as you change and grow people will either rise to meet you or they will fall off.
-So as you begin to lower your threshold for drama, use direct communication and build awareness around your shame triggers…those in your life who cause drama will either recognize the change and be empowered to make their own or get so annoyed they stop engaging.
+One of my favorite principles is as you change and grow either people rise to meet you or people fall off.
+So as you begin to lower your threshold for drama, use direct communication and build awareness around your shame triggers.
+Those in your life who cause drama will either recognize the change and be empowered to make their own or get so annoyed they stop engaging.